lpicci96/unesco-mcp/README.md

 ### Hosted (recommended)

-The server is hosted on [Prefect Horizon](https://horizon.prefect.io) — no local setup needed.
+The server is hosted on [Prefect Horizon](https://horizon.prefect.io) (free tier) — no local setup needed.
+Free tier usage may have limits; if you experience issues, consider [running locally](#local-from-source).

 Use this URL in any MCP-compatible client: